-This is a continuation of my Microsoft v2 Endpoint Primer.
-If you haven’t read this article yet, I highly recommend doing so.
-I will be glossing over several bits of configuration we previously covered (application registration for example).
+This is a continuation of my Microsoft v2 Endpoint Series.
+If you haven’t read this article yet, I highly recommend starting there.
+I will be glossing over several bits of configuration we previously covered.

 First, a disclaimer.
 I am not a fan of the Implicit Grant.
 It has some severe limitations and is less secure than the Authentication Code Grant.
 There are absolutely cases where an Implicit Grant is required but in most cases it should be avoided whenever possible.

 What is the Implicit Grant workflow

 The Implicit Grant is a simplified version of the Authentication Code Grant.
 It eliminates some steps from the process that would be impossible to support in certain scenarios.
 In particular, it eliminates the exchanging of an authentication code for a bearer token.
 Instead it returns the bearer token directly to the client but adding it as a fragment identifier to the Redirect URI.

 The term fragment identifier may be unfamiliar to a lot folks (I counted myself among them).
 Changes are they are you know what they’re for, most of us just didn’t know what they were called.
 Fragment IDs are similar to query params in that they are data appended the URI.
 Instead of using a question mark (

 http://url.com?query-param) they use a hash (

 http://url.com#fragment-id).
 So there you are fearless reader, your useless URI trivia for the day.

 To understand why this workflow is needed, it is helpful to consider the actors involved in the Authentication Code Grant workflow.
 As I covered in my previous article, we have three actors (the User, the Service and the Provider).
 Another way to describe these actors might be as the Browser, the Website and the Provider.